Air Fryer Tater Tots – Crispy & Easy Recipe

 What temperature and time should I use for air fryer tater tots?

 Cook frozen tater tots at 400°F (200°C) for 10–15 minutes total, shaking the basket every 4–5 minutes.
 Start checking for crispiness at 10 minutes.
 For extra-crunchy tots, extend to 13–15 minutes.
-The Wicked Noodle and multiple other tested recipe sources confirm that 400°F for about 10 minutes with a mid-cook shake produces optimally crispy results.
+According to The Wicked Noodle and Air Fryer Eats, 400°F for about 10 minutes with a mid-cook shake produces optimally crispy results.
+Keep in mind that Consumer Reports (2025) found significant temperature calibration variation across air fryer models, so use visual color — deep golden brown with visible ridges — as your primary doneness cue rather than time alone.

 Can I make air fryer tater tots without oil?